waste-of-kindergarten/xpython37-v0.1/python/Doc/library/mailbox.rst

 .. seealso::

+   `mbox man page from qmail <http://www.qmail.org/man/man5/mbox.html>`_
+      A specification of the format and its variations.

    `mbox man page from tin <http://www.tin.org/bin/man.cgi?section=5&topic=mbox>`_
-      A specification of the format, with details on locking.
+      Another specification of the format, with details on locking.

    `Configuring Netscape Mail on Unix: Why The Content-Length Format is Bad <https://www.jwz.org/doc/content-length.html>`_
       An argument for using the original mbox format rather than a variation.